realworldocaml/book/en/prologue.md

 Real World OCaml is split into three parts:

 * Part I covers the basic language concepts you'll need to know when building OCaml programs.
-You won't need to memorise all of this (objects, for example, are used rarely in practice), but understanding the concepts and examples is important.
-This part opens up with a guided tour to give you a quick overview of the language.
+You won't need to memorize all of this (objects, for example, are used rarely in practice), but understanding the concepts and examples is important.
+This part opens with a guided tour to give you a quick overview of the language.
 It then moves onto modules, functors and objects, which may take some time to digest.
 It is worth persevering, however: even though these concepts may be difficult at first, they will put you